Chipdelmal/dataViz_CADi/markdowns/counts.md

 ## Histograms and Smooth Histograms

 Histograms are the most natural way to show a distribution of data.
+These two alternatives will feel familiar to any viewer, and are usually worth including whenever they are appropriate.

 <hr>